Aligning Robot and AI Behaviors with Human Intents

 Do Feature Attribution Methods Work?

-We design a principled evaluation mechanism for assessing feature attribution methods, and contribute to the growing body of literature suggesting these methods cannot be trusted in the wild.
-Led by Yilun Zhou, in collaboration with Marco Ribeiro (MSR).
-Published at AAAI 2022.
+We design a principled evaluation mechanism for assessing priority attribution methods, and contribute to the growing body of literature suggesting these methods cannot be trusted in the wild.
+Published at AAAI Conference on Artificial Intelligence, 2022.

 Project Webpage